Contents

 1. Google feature snippet

 Ideally, you’ll want your podcast to be included in the feature snippet for terms like "Best [Category] Podcast."
+That's the boxed answer Google surfaces at the very top, and it's valuable: the #1 organic result earns about 27.6% of all clicks,

 For example, The Long Game works into a few categories like "content marketing podcasts," "marketing podcasts," and "SEO podcasts."
-So they used the Surround Sound Strategy to get listed in as many listicles ranking for these terms as possible all while creating their own content for target keywords.
+So they used the Surround Sound Strategy to get listed in as many listicles ranking for these terms as possible, all while creating their own content for target keywords.

 2. Podcast descriptions

-There are two different types of podcast descriptions: a series description and episode descriptions.
+There are two different types of podcast descriptions: A series description and episode descriptions.

 Series description